 The push for transparency

-In 2020, the US Department of Agriculture proposed implementing blockchain technology to trace the supply of organic food products.
-The Food and Drug Administration of the Chinese Chongqing Yuzhong District has tested blockchain in facilitating traceability and quality assurance in food and drug supply chains.
-Indeed, China is one of the world’s most rapid adopters of blockchain solutions, with the central government expected to release a national blockchain standard later this year.
+Governments worldwide are exploring solutions to create comprehensive data audit trails for the supply chain of food products.
+In 2020, the US Department of Agriculture proposed the use of blockchain technology to trace the supply of organic food products.
+The Food and Drug Administration in the Chinese Chongqing Yuzhong District has conducted tests using blockchain to facilitate traceability and quality assurance in food and drug supply chains.
+China, known for its rapid adoption of blockchain solutions, is expected to release a national blockchain standard later in the year.

 Is blockchain the answer?

 For many businesses, the concept and comprehension of blockchain may appear nebulous.
 However, every food and beverage manufacturer is acquainted with variable data labels and serialized codes—fundamental product codes that establish traceability and transparency by connecting physical products to the digital realm.

 Taking the initial and straightforward step towards enhanced supply chain efficiency involves adopting variable 2D codes to facilitate data exchange.
 While serialized codes, unique to each product, offer the highest level of data, even batch-level identifiers can provide a certain level of transparency.

 A further advancement involves implementing a background system that accumulates data at each stage of the supply chain, storing information for instant accessibility.
 A system enabled by blockchain technology could then furnish additional, immutable assurance of the accuracy of the information.

 The variable 2D code functions as the crucial link, bridging a physical product to all its online data at each stage.